Wanner Family Farm ProjectHB

 Other benefits from the project include producing digested manure solids, which after composting can be sold to landscaping contractors.
 Digested manure liquids, which have reduced odor compared to untreated manure, will be irrigated on nearby fields as natural fertilizer.

 Sustainable Development Benefits

 - Displaces polluting local grid-based electricity with renewable energy

-- Reduces 35,337 metric tons of greenhouse gas emissions
+- Reduces 35,337 metric tonnes of greenhouse gas emissions

 - Reduces the farm’s nutrient runoff, odor, and pathogens